Open Hardware

 Part of our work is designing custom solutions for systems neuroscience experiments.
-Sometimes they do not fit our criteria for becoming a product.
-Because they can still potentially be useful to a significant number of labs, we do the extra work necessary to share them as Open Hardware.
-We also share designs from the open source collaborations we are part of.
-Beyond its main features (accessibility to all, transparency, customizability), open hardware with 3D-printed parts also promotes sustainability: One can easily print replacement parts and thus extend a tool’s lifetime.
-To make the parts accessible in a future-proof, open way, we host them in a collection on Zenodo
+Sometimes they don't fit our criteria for becoming a product.
+Because they can still be useful to a significant number of labs, we do the extra work to share them as Open Hardware.
+We also share designs from the open source collaborations we're part of.
+Beyond its main features (accessibility, transparency, customizability), open hardware with 3D-printed parts also promotes sustainability: you can print replacement parts and extend a tool's lifetime.
+To keep the parts accessible in a future-proof, open way, we host them in a collection on Zenodo.

-In addition to the ready-to-manufacture files, we share editable design files, manufacturing tips, context for the design idea, and how the design is being used in the lab.
-Unless otherwise specified, distributed under the CERN OHL-S licence.
+Alongside the ready-to-manufacture files, we share editable design files, manufacturing tips, context for the design idea, and how it's used in the lab.
+Unless otherwise specified, everything is distributed under the CERN OHL-S license.

 2P headplate and light-blocking shield

-This system was designed to provide simple and reliable light shielding for 2-photon imaging in awake head-fixed mice.
+Designed to provide simple, reliable light shielding for two-photon imaging in awake head-fixed mice.

 Metal reusable microdrive

-Developed by the Buzsàki lab, this microdrive can be used multiple times, and allows probe reuse as well (3+ times, the limiting factor becomes impedance).
-Paper can be found here, with assembly instructions.
-A dedicated website was developed for supporting users of the microdrive and its accessories.
-We are collaborating on design (user experience) and bulk manufacturing.
+Developed by the Buzsáki lab, this microdrive can be reused multiple times and allows probe reuse too (3+ times; impedance becomes the limiting factor).
+The paper, with assembly instructions, is here.
+A dedicated site supports users of the microdrive and its accessories.
+We're collaborating on design (user experience) and bulk manufacturing.

 Base for spherical treadmill

 Modified from a design by the Technocenter, Radboud University, this 3D-printed base distributes compressed air evenly to support a floating styrofoam ball.
 Two sensors measure rotation speed.
-Often used with virtual reality setups.
+Commonly used with virtual reality setups.